yliu634/learned/README.md

 # Hashing Benchmarking

-This repository has the source code for the implementation to have artifact evaluation for Sigmod 2024 3rd round submission -- Parrot Hashing.
+This repository has the source code for the implementation to have artifact evaluation for Parrot Hashing.

 ### Prerequisites